zarthcode/BoneMarrow/README.md

 BoneMarrow
 ==========

-ARM Firmware and platform drivers for ZarthCode's VR products.
+BoneMarrow is the ARM Firmware (and platform drivers) for ZarthCode's VR products.
+Namely our VR glove and it's accessories.
+In a nutshell, it takes a large volume of orientation data and uses it to create a skeletal model, which can be analyzed for gestures, or sent in a raw format over usb or bluetooth.
+Additionally, this software can interface with externally connected accessories.

 Hosted on github at the url: https://github.com/zarthcode/BoneMarrow